-The DNP program is offered in its entirety at the Englewood Cliffs campus.
+The DNP program is offered in its entirety at the Jersey City campus.
 Classes are scheduled one or two evenings per week.
 Both tracks are offered on a semester (15 weeks) basis, plus a 10 week summer session.

 Receiving a second grade below a B will result in the student’s progress to be evaluated by the Graduate/DNP Program Committee.
 Students with this pattern of grades will be considered for dismissal from the DNP program and School of Nursing.
 A failing grade in two nursing courses will result in dismissal from the DNP program.

 Saint Peter’s University assigns an academic advisor from within the School of Nursing for every candidate.
 DNP students will also have a Capstone Scholarly Project Committee that will advise the DNP student through the initial presentation, development, and scholarly paper and presentation of the final Capstone Scholarly Project (See DNP Handbook).

 Students are expected to enroll continuously until their programs are completed.
 The DNP program is designed for practicing nurses in either the clinical or executive role.
 Therefore students are enrolled on a part-time basis should complete the DNP program in approximately 5 1/2 years.